Skip to content

 Common pitfalls and risks we often see

-The biggest enterprise AI pitfall is treating the model as the architecture.
+The biggest enterprise AI failure mode is treating the model as the architecture.
 That usually creates brittle integrations, unclear ownership, poor governance, and a permanent fog around cost and quality.
-Another risk we often see is choosing an over-ambitious first use case, such as broad enterprise assistants with unrestricted data access, when a narrower high-value workflow could have produced trust much faster.
+Another failure mode is choosing an over-ambitious first use case, such as broad enterprise assistants with unrestricted data access, when a narrower high-value workflow could have produced trust much faster.

 There is also the governance trap: teams over-correct from cowboy demos into approval theater, where every change needs a small parliament and nothing reaches users.
 The correct answer is usually not less control or more control.
 It is better control, applied at the right layer.